chilcano/how-tos/doc/virtualization/proxmox-spice-vdagent-virt-viewer.md

 Replace the Proxmox noVNC console with a SPICE connection for bidirectional clipboard, dynamic resolution, and better performance.
 Works with Ubuntu 24.04 (GNOME/XFCE) and also tested on Fedora and Windows guests, with Linux, macOS, and Windows clients.

+> **Desktop VMs only.** Clipboard and pointer integration require an active X11/Wayland desktop session.
+On Ubuntu Server (no GUI), SPICE gives you a console view but clipboard will not work — use SSH instead.

 ## Prerequisites

 **Proxmox host:**